enzozbest/verilex/README.md

 | `r.P()`   | Plus — one or more of *r*             |
 | `"t" T r` | Tag — label the sub-expression as *t* |

-The lexer core (`Verilex.lex`) walks the input one character at a time, computing Brzozowski derivatives of the combined regex while an `Injector` builds a  structured *value tree* that records which sub-expression consumed each character.
+The Kotlin lexer (`Verilex.lex`) walks the input one character at a time, computing Brzozowski derivatives of the combined regex while an `Injector` builds a structured *value tree* that records which sub-expression consumed each character.
 When the input is exhausted the value tree is flattened into a list of `(tag, lexeme)` pairs.

+The verified lexer (`SLULexer.slexer`) performs the same algorithm but with Isabelle-extracted simplification rules that are proven correct.
+It takes the regex in Isabelle's `rexp` type and the input as a list of Isabelle `char` (8 booleans encoding a byte).
+The result is an Isabelle `vala` parse tree, which `KotlinScalaConverter` translates back to Verilex's `Value` type.

 ### Example